Tom0126/CEPCEventDisplay/README.md

 		cd CEPCEventDisplay

-If you run it in the Test Beam Server, you can use the python environment I have pre-installed:
+If you run it in the Test Beam Server (@cepcecalserver.cern.ch), you can use the python environment I have pre-installed:

 		source conda_setup.sh